Owen-Wang1234/Credit_Risk_Analysis/README.md

 The actual test results and the predictions are compared to produce the balanced accuracy score, the confusion matrix, and the imbalanced classification report for evaluation of this resampling method.

 ### Ensemble Learning Methods
+When designing a machine learning model, one way to get a good performance is to combine multiple models to help improve accuracy and robustness while mitigating the variance (the ensemble learning method).

+#### 1 - Balanced Random Forest Classifier
+The Random Forest type of algorithm samples the data and runs multiple smaller and simpler decision trees.
+Each tree is based on a small random sample group used to train that tree; these trees would not be accurate individually, but the whole culmination should yield a better performance.
+Additionally, this product should be more robust against outliers and overfitting.
+The Balanced Random Forest Classifier algorithm, used in this project, is a variation that randomly undersamples each sample group for balancing purposes.

+The Balanced Random Forest Classifier model is instantiated with mostly default settings; the estimator count (number of random forests) of one hundred and a random state of one are the only added inputs.
+Rather than resampling the training data, they can be directly used to fit the model.
+The fitted model produces a set of predictions after feeding in the test data.

+The actual test results and the predictions are compared to produce the balanced accuracy score, the confusion matrix, and the imbalanced classification report for evaluation of this ensemble learning method.

+Random Forest algorithms have one additional feature - they also calculate the feature importance, the amount of impact a feature has on the decision process.
+Thus, the list of features and the list of the calculated importance values are zipped together and then sorted by importance in descending order to see which features have the most impact on the credit risk evaluation process.

+#### 2 - Easy Ensemble AdaBoost Classifier
+The Boosting type of algorithm samples the data into multiple training sets which are run through their own learning model in sequence.
+Each model learns from the errors of the prior model, allowing them to develop a slightly better accuracy.
+Each individual prediction is combined to produce the ensemble prediction.
+The Adaptive Boosting (AdaBoost) method adds an extra step when training the next model; after the errors of the prior model are evaluated, those errors are given extra weight to reduce and minimize similar errors in subsequent models.
+The Easy Ensemble AdaBoost Classifier algorithm, used in this project, is a variation that "is an ensemble of AdaBoost learners trained on different balanced bootstrap samples.
+The balancing is achieved by random under-sampling" (taken from the Easy Ensemble documentation).

+The Easy Ensemble model is instantiated with mostly default settings; the estimator count of one hundred and a random state of one are the only added inputs.
+Rather than resampling the training data, they can be directly used to fit the model.
+The fitted model produces a set of predictions after feeding in the test data.

+The actual test results and the predictions are compared to produce the balanced accuracy score, the confusion matrix, and the imbalanced classification report for evaluation of this ensemble learning method.